oopsitsacoder/kc-namechange/docs/passport.md

 2. Print out the form and instructions listed by the wizard after you've filled out all the required fields.

 ### Renewing by mail
 The rest of this guide assumes you are *renewing* an existing passport by mail (using form DS-82).
-If you're going in-person, follow those instructions.
+If you're going in-person, these instructions may or may not apply!

 ### Collecting required documents
 1. Get a copy of your court order.